-The following letter was sent to the regular contributors and research editor of the "Pipestone Veterinary Services Sheep & Goat News" in June 2014.

-It also appeared in the July 2014 issue of "The Shepherd" magazine:
+Longtime OPP Society members in South Dakota, the Schwebachs sent the following letter to the regular contributors and research editor of the "Pipestone Veterinary Services Sheep & Goat News" in June.
+Their letter also appeared in the July issue of "The Shepherd" magazine.